Emanyuwel/To-Do-List/README.md

 # To-Do-List

-A simple To-Do-List frontend, learning by doing.
+A simple To-Do-List website with tailwind css, learning by doing.